SymbioticLab/Oort/training/README.md

 In our paper, we used up to 68 GPUs to simulate the FL aggregation of 1300 participants in each round.
 Each training experiment is pretty time-consuming, as each GPU has to run multiple clients (1300/68 in our case) for each round.

-We outline some numbers on Tesla P100 GPUs for each line in our plots when using 100 participants/round for reference (we also provide estimated price on [Google Cloud](https://cloud.google.com/products/calculator), but they may be inaccurate):
+We outline some numbers on Tesla P100 GPUs for each line in our plots when using 100 participants/round for reference (we also provide estimated prices on [Google Cloud](https://cloud.google.com/products/calculator), but they may be inaccurate):

 | Setting      | Time to Target Accuracy  | Time to Converge |
 | ----------- | ----------- | ----------- |